smidem/personal_website/README.md

 This is all the code used to create my personal website, shane.mcguckian.dev

 In this project I wanted to use a wide range of tools.
 I'm always learning to use new tools, and I wanted to showcase a good number of those here.
-Currently, the site is using the following technology stack:
+The site is still under construction but I plan to use the following technology stack:
 * React
 * Flask